 5 Characteristics of a Strong Precious Metals Recovery Program

-With innovation today the sky is the limit and we are watching incredible technologies being introduced.
-However, with every new product and feature, its disposition must be considered as well.
-Most rely on their vendors to figure it out, but how can you be sure they’re maximizing the return of your devices?
+Different metals including gold, silver, platinum and palladium can be retrieved from these devices however in general the newer the device, the lower the amount.
+Most rely on vendors to determine how much metal can be retrieved, but how can you be sure they’re maximizing the return of your devices?
 Are you provided custom solutions that have the capacity to extract value from those unique, yet challenging materials?

 Here are five characteristics of a strong precious metals recovery program that will help you get maximum recovery of the precious metals retained in your materials.